IsaacAndersen/transloc-skill/README.md

 - Launch Blue Devil Buses
 - Ask Blue Devil Buses for West Campus Bus Stop

 to request information.
 I've built out a really primitive interaction model that gives information for a certain stop.
+You can also deploy to AWS.
+There's a pretty good tutorial [here](https://developer.amazon.com/blogs/post/8e8ad73a-99e9-4c0f-a7b3-60f92287b0bf/New-Alexa-Tutorial-Deploy-Flask-Ask-Skills-to-AWS-Lambda-with-Zappa) that'll get you most of the way there.

+I've already deployed the skill to the store under the utterance "Duke Bus Times."
+Feel free to check it out!

 ## Roadmap